datachomp/datachomp.com/_posts/2017-10-10-technical-interview.md

 <br/>
 The second question was brutal.
 He started with "You have sheet of cake, and you need to serve 8 equal servings to guests.
 How would you do this using only 3 cuts?"

 My immediate thought was, we're not a bakery, is this candidate confused about what we do?
-Second, I thought I might impress him a more practical answer - "We take our planning very seriously here.
+Second, I thought I might impress him with a more practical answer - "We take our planning very seriously here.
 If you worked here with us, you would see our process helps us understand the requirements up front.
 We actively avoid tools that break after 3 cuts like this knife you speak of.
 We would just make 8 cupcakes for everyone instead of naively walking into a situation with guests who will fuss over unequal serving proportions."

 This attempt at reason fell on unwanting ears.
 He countered: "What if cupcakes don't exist?
 Please solve the problem."